Ba4bes/Psado/README.md

 ### prerequisites

-- You need to have created an Azure Devops Account
+- You need to have created an Azure DevOps Account
-- You need to have a PAT key.
+- You need to have a PAT.
 See this link for Creating one: [link](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops).
 This is used as the token.

 ### Installation